Split Pea Soup with the goodness of rich and savory ham is undeniably comforting when it comes to the table steaming hot on a cold, wet day.

-I have been making this recipe for a holidays for quite a long time, and even made it for Ascencia when I was Guest Chef at Mother’s Day.
+I have been making these Cheesy Potatoes for the holidays for quite a long time, and even made it for Ascencia when I was Guest Chef at Mother’s Day.
 I have pictures of it, but not of its preparation.
 So, I am putting it in again, and it’s changed just a little bit, for the better, of course.

 I don’t usually use canned soup, but this is the exception.
 The original recipe calls for Cream of Mushroom soup, but Cream of Potato soup is much better.
 The original recipe also calls for hashed brown potatoes, but, I think the Southern cut frozen potatoes are better as well.